|

 of Energy, 2002 Diesel Engine Emissions, Reduction (DEER) Workshop,

 San Diego, California, August 25 - 29, 2002.
-Click here
+This pdf no longer seems to be available.]

-three minutes it takes queuing to pay, that is incredibly fast and
+three minutes?
+Even allowing for the further three minutes it takes queuing to pay, that

-by comparison it might take half a day to recharge a set of batteries
+is incredibly fast and by comparison it might take half a day to recharge a set of batteries

 using today's technology.

-alternative fuels it might take a long time to build up even a fractional
+alternative fuels it might take a long time to build up even a fractional infrastructure

-infrastructure to compete with existing service stations.
-However
+to compete with existing service stations.
+However that is not necessary if the

-and handled within the existing infrastructure.
+alternative fuel could be supplied and handled within the existing infrastructure.

 Are there any competitors at all in practice?
 Well, when it